 In the Trade

-New Zealand Winegrowers’ 2015 annual report, the U.S. has surpassed Australia in being the biggest export for New Zealand wine.
+According to the New Zealand Winegrowers’ 2015 annual report, the U.S. has surpassed Australia in being the biggest export for New Zealand wine.
 The market is now valued at $372 million, accounting for one quarter of New Zealand wine exports in June 2015.
 “We expect further growth in export value in the year ahead, but volume growth will be constrained due to the smaller 2015 harvest,” NZWG chairman Steve Green said.

 Beam Suntory Inc. has appointed former Kraft Heinz Company executive Greg Hughes to take over the entire U.S. marketing department as general manager.
 Hughes previously worked as Kraft Heinz’s vice president of marketing, and in his new role, will oversee three key business areas: Bourbon, World Whiskey and Innovation, and Mixables, such as vodka and Tequila.
 His appointment is effective immediately.